sneexy-boi/copr/floorp/README.md

 If you have any issues with the package itself, feel free to report but I may not be able to fix it as this is my first time managing a package such as this.
 Feel free to contribute if you'd like if you can fix any issues yourself!

-This package *may or may not* be broken for users on Immutable/Atomic Fedora, although this issue may only be related to users using custom [Universal Blue](https://universal-blue.org/)/[BlueBuild](https://blue-build.org/) images.
-[You can see my fix here.](https://github.com/sernik-tech/member-images/blob/main/config/scripts/system-wuzetka.sh#L12-L16)

 ## ⚠️ Special Note
 This is just an RPM packaging for the said software and does not include any licenses of its own.
 The only additional file included is the `.desktop` file written based on the original executable from the Firefox Release Channel (default).